Denogithub/Docker_Swarm_project2/Project_2.md

-The project is to demostate how to create alpine service with a default replica of 1.
+Docker swarm for application orchestration with down time The project is to demostate how to create alpine service with a default replica of 1.
 How to update the replica to 4 to ensure high redundancy and application availability.
 IT also shows what happen when one node is deleted,